11 Steps to Effective Social Media Crisis Management

 - Be present on social media – Once a social media crisis hits, hiding is not a good idea.
 Brace yourself and respond to comments and questions.

 - Never get emotional – Internet users will express a lot of negative comments.
 You should answer them calmly and try to resolve any heated discussion in private messages.

 - Don’t defend your position at all costs – Some people will argue with you just for the sake of argument.
 If you see that the discussion is going nowhere, simply state your position clearly and stop answering.

 Once you stave off the social media crisis, debrief your team and examine what happened.
 Note everything you have done and determine the effects of your actions.

 Speak with members of all teams and identify the strong and weak points of your social media crisis response.
 Other departments can share interesting insights you can implement into your social media crisis management plan.

-Remember about pre-social media crisis management phase.
-Preparing for a social media crisis will save you some time in the first phase.
-You can use this time to prepare for the second phase of social media crisis management.
+- Preparing for a crisis will save you some time in the first phase.
+You can use this time to prepare for the second social media crisis management phase.

-At the end, evaluate your crisis management approach.
-There are aspects of your communication you can improve to prepare better for the next social media crisis.
+In the end, evaluate your crisis management approach.
+There are aspects of your communication you can improve to prepare better for the next crisis.